 What is ISO 14001?

 ISO 14001 is the Environmental Management Standard.
-It sets out the criteria for implementing an Environmental Management System (EMS) that is aimed at helping businesses to manage their environmental responsibilities.
+It sets out the criteria for implementing an Environmental Management System (EMS) which is aimed at helping businesses to manage their environmental responsibilities.

-An ISO 14001 EMS can help businesses save money by reducing their energy and water consumption and by limiting waste sent to landfill.
+An ISO 14001 EMS can help businesses save money by reducing their energy and water consumption and by limiting waste sent to landfills.

 Find out more about ISO 14001.